Clinical Governance and Patient Safety

 It is the responsibility of every member of staff within the organ donation and transplantation pathway not just the remit of a few.
 Everyone needs to work together to ensure that patients and donor families receive the best possible care.
 There is no single thing which is clinical governance but there are a series of key elements that aim to:

-All incidents reported to the Organ Donation and Transplantation (ODT) Directorate that may affect any part of the pathway (which includes not only organ donation but also retrieval, transplantation and activities within transplant support services) are managed by the Clinical Governance Team within ODT.
+All incidents reported to the Organ and Tissue Donation and Transplantation (OTDT) Directorate that may affect any part of the pathway (which includes not only organ donation but also retrieval, transplantation and activities within transplant support services) are managed by the Patient Safety Team within OTDT.

 The team includes:

-All of the above members have clinical backgrounds and work closely with, and are supported by the Clinical Governance Support Assistant.
+All of the above members have clinical backgrounds and work closely with the clinical teams, the Associate Medical Director - Patient Safety and other relevant experts such as Advisory Group Chairs.
+The team are supported by the Patient Safety Coordinator - OTDT.

-The team investigate all incidents that are reported and for oversight the Quality Assurance team review the risk rating and close down all submissions within the Directorate.
+The team review all incidents that are reported and investigate where appropriate.
+For oversight, the Quality Assurance team review the risk rating and review all cases within the Directorate prior to their completion.
 This provides independent oversight of all incidents reported.

-The Clinical Governance Team aim to complete investigations within 90 days, and in many cases sooner.
+The Patient Safety Team aim to complete investigations within 90 days, and often sooner.
 In some cases, this may not be possible however, as a full investigation is required from colleagues in other organisations.
 Once an incident has been fully reviewed and investigated the individual who reported the incident will always be sent a summary of the outcome and any key actions or learning.

-Alongside designative representatives for retrieval, donation, transplant support services and other expert links, the Clinical Governance Team form the Clinical Governance Improvement Group (GIG).
-This group are responsible for reviewing and monitoring in detail all incidents reported to ODT including serious adverse events and reactions (SAEARs) reported to the Human Tissue Authority as part of NHS Blood and Transplant (NHSBT)’s assisted function.
+Alongside designative representatives for retrieval, donation, transplant support services and other expert links, the Patient Safety Team form the Patient Safety Improvement Group (PSIG).
+This group are responsible for reviewing and monitoring in detail all incidents reported to OTDT including serious adverse events and reactions (SAEARs) reported to the Human Tissue Authority as part of NHS Blood and Transplant (NHSBT)'s assisted function.

-Whilst GIG ensures a detailed review of incidents are completed the ODT Clinical Audit, Risk and Effectiveness Group (CARE) has a wider oversight.
-This group is chaired by the ODT Associate Medical Director and membership includes senior operational, nursing and medical representation, clinical governance, quality assurance and scientists.
+Whilst PSIG ensures a detailed review of incidents are completed the OTDT Clinical Audit, Risk and Effectiveness Group (CARE) has a wider oversight.

 It monitors and provides oversight of clinical complaints and legal claims, Clinical Audit, Clinical Risk Register and reviews and, where appropriate approves, clinical policies proposed by the Advisory Groups.
 It also provides a wider oversight of incidents.

-Within NHSBT the ODT CARE Group reports to ODT Senior Management Team (SMT) and the NHSBT CARE Committee which has oversight of Governance across NHSBT.
-The NHSBT CARE Committee meets every two months and is chaired by the NHSBT Medical Director, this Committee is accountable to the NHSBT Governance and Audit Committee which is chaired by a NHSBT Non-Executive Director and is a sub-group of the NHSBT Board.
+Within NHSBT the OTDT CARE group reports to the OTDT Senior Management Team and the Clinical Quality and Safety Governance Group (CQSGG).
+CQSGG then reports to the NHSBT Clinical Governance Committee (CGC) which has oversight of governance across NHSBT.
+The NHSBT CARE Committee meets every 3 months, is a sub-group of the NHSBT board and is chaired by a NHSBT Non-Executive Directorate.

 Appendix